valeriomonti/auto-alt-text/readme.txt

 6. Single image alt text generation

 == Changelog ==
+= 2.4.1 =
+- Fixed: Alt text now correctly persists when generated from both the post media overlay and the main Media Library.

 = 2.4.0 =
 - Introduce two new plugin-specific constants, `AATXT_ENCRYPTION_KEY` and `AATXT_ENCRYPTION_SALT`, allowing API keys to be encrypted independently of WordPress’s own salts.
 - Implement automatic migration of existing encrypted API keys: on upgrade, keys encrypted with the old WP salts are decrypted (if possible) and re-encrypted with the new plugin key.